Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, implying no currently documented exploitation.
-Attacks require the user to follow a specific UI gesture sequence after viewing a malicious page, indicating a reliance on social engineering to achieve exploitation.
-The severity of the impact, combined with the requirement of user interaction, suggests a moderate risk level that can be mitigated by applying the official update.
-Painpoints such as the absence of an EPSS value or KEV listing do not eliminate the need for remediation.
+The EPSS score of < 1% indicates a low likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 4.2 indicates moderate severity.
+Based on the description, attacks require the user to follow a specific UI gesture sequence after viewing a malicious page, indicating a reliance on social engineering to achieve exploitation.
+The required user interaction and moderate severity suggest a moderate risk level that can be mitigated by applying the official update.

 OpenCVE Enrichment